Chart Color Schemes

 The level of residential development activity in East Pilbara is very low in comparison to the average area assessed nationally by AreaSearch

-East Pilbara averaged 3 approvals per year for property developments over the past five years, totalling 17.
-This low development activity reflects its rural nature, with projects driven by local housing needs rather than broad market demand.
-The small number of approvals can significantly impact annual growth and relativity statistics.
+East Pilbara experiences very limited development activity, averaging 3 approvals per year (totalling 17 across the past five years).
+These low development levels reflect the rural nature of the area, where development is typically driven by specific local housing needs rather than broad market demand.
+Note: given the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development